Bandwidth/bandwidth.github.io/campaigns/csp/guides/bandwidth10dlcCampaignCspUiGuide.md

 Once on the TN details page, you can scroll to the bottom where you will see SMS Settings.
 Ensure SMS Settings is on, and that use location defaults is off.
 You will see a dropdown labeled **A2P Campaign ID**.
-Your imported campaigns will be found in the dropdown.
+Your campaigns will be found in the dropdown.
 When you select a Campaign ID the **Message Class** field will auto-populate with the message class assigned from TCR.
 When you click the **Save** button, the TN will be associated with the Campaign ID and will be ready for use.<br/>

 _Note_:
 If you don't see the Campaign ID in the dropdown, it's likely that -
 1) it has not been approved by all Mobile Network Operators (MNOs),
-2) it has been deactivated or expired<br/>
+2) it has been deactivated and is in EXPIRED status
+3) background processing has been delayed for your campaign.
+This should be resolved within 1 hour of initial registration.<br/>
 For a full list of status values and descriptions, please see [our campaign FAQs](campaignFaqs.md) <br/>

 <img src="../../../images/tn-option-order-2.png" style="max-width:95%"><br/>